icepeppermint/lazyoptional/README.md

 > Try using the lazy Java Optional

-_LazyOptional_ is a super lightweight library Optional implementation that supports lazy evaluation.
+_LazyOptional_ is a super lightweight Optional implementation that supports lazy evaluation.
 You can very easily use LazyOptional as a complement to Java Optional.

 ## Why do we need LazyOptional?